Link to this sectionProjects#

 | Delete | Move project to trash |

-Toggle between two view modes using the view controls:
+Toggle between three view modes using the view controls:

-- Charts view: Interactive charts dashboard showing loss curves and metric comparisons for selected models
+- Cards: Full-width models sidebar with the Charts dashboard on the right — loss curves and metric comparisons for checked models.

-- Table view: Comparison table showing training arguments and final metrics side-by-side with a diff mode to highlight differing columns
+- Table: Comparison table showing training arguments and final metrics side-by-side.
+Enable Diff to highlight only the columns where values differ across models.

 The resizable sidebar lists all models in the project: